orizens/orizens.com/src/pages/blog/2016-11-25-simple-action-creators-for-ngrxstore-in-angular-2.md

 [**UPDATE 26/12/2016**]: you can now use ActionCreatorFactory via npm at <https://github.com/orizens/ngrx-action-creator-factory>

 Up until now, I was using a [simple and repetitive format](http://orizens.com/wp/topics/adding-redux-with-ngrxstore-to-angular-2-part-1/) for defining action creators.
-This is the &#8220;YoutubeVideosActions" which includes the available actions for managing the state of the videos store in Echoes Player.
+This is the "YoutubeVideosActions" which includes the available actions for managing the state of the videos store in Echoes Player.

-Action creators encapsulates the creation of an &#8220;**Action**" object - it makes it safer and easier to create actions by calling the function &#8220;**addVideos(newVideos)**&#8220;, which takes a videos array as the payload of this action.
-Another action creator is the &#8220;**removeVideo()**" function, which in this case, takes no argument and just delivers an Action object with a &#8220;**type**" property only.
+Action creators encapsulates the creation of an "**Action**" object - it makes it safer and easier to create actions by calling the function "**addVideos(newVideos)**", which takes a videos array as the payload of this action.
+Another action creator is the "**removeVideo()**" function, which in this case, takes no argument and just delivers an Action object with a "**type**" property only.

 ```typescript
 import { Injectable } from '@angular/core';